The Man from Earth: Production

+The set for the film is located at 34855 Petersen Road, Agua Dulce, CA 91390.
+The set is affiliated with Agua Dulce Movie Ranch, Inc.

 Release and marketing

 The film screened at the San Diego Comic-Con Film Festival in July 2007, and premiered theatrically in Hemet, California, and Pitman, New Jersey, in October 2007.
 It was released on DVD in North America by Anchor Bay Entertainment on November 13, 2007, and became available for digital rental and sale at iTunes on September 22, 2009.
 It won the grand prize for Best Screenplay and first place for Best Feature at the Rhode Island Film Festival in August 2007.

 Publicity through filesharing

 In 2007, producer Eric D. Wilkinson publicly thanked users of BitTorrent who distributed the film without express permission, saying that it lifted the profile of the film far beyond the financier's expectations; he encouraged fans to purchase the DVD or donate.

 Reception

+On Rotten Tomatoes it has a score of 100% based on reviews from 5 critics.

 IGN gave it an 8 out of 10, calling it "intellectual sci-fi".

 DVD Verdict criticized the heavy-handed ending, saying that one's opinion of the film would be shaped by views on religion.